Former Beasley Host Loses School Board Bid - Radio Ink

 Jason Jones, known to Southwest, Florida listeners as Big Mamma on Beasley’s WXKB-FM for 14 years, was all in for his run for the Lee County School Board.
-After Beasley first announced Jones was off the air while running, earlier this month Jones announced he was no longer employed by the company.
+After Beasley first announced Jones was only off the air while running, Jones then announced he was no longer employed.

 Jones had one of the most recognizable voices in the market and was very involved in the community.